egordm/libtempo/README.md

                                           take inside the doubt window to fine tune the bpm.
         --click_track_subdivision=[click_track_subdivision]
-                                          (Default: 4) Click subdivision for the
+                                          (Default: 8) Click subdivision for the
                                           click track.
       Output Flags
         -c[generate_click_track],
         --generate_click_track=[generate_click_track]
                                           (Default: 1) Wether or not a click track should be generated
-        --osu                             Wether or not to generate tempo data in osu format.
+        -o, --osu                         Wether or not to generate tempo data in osu format.
         --viz                             Saves a html file with useful graphs.
-        --dump                            Dump generated tempograms and novelty
-                                          curves into a file.
+        -d, --dump                        Dump generated tempograms and novelty curves into a file.
       audio                             Audio file to extract tempo of.
       "--" can be used to terminate flag options and force all following